 10 children benefit from life-saving heart surgeries

-Included in the team are two specialist cardiac surgeons, one anaesthetist, three intensivists, one perfusionist, seven Intensive Care Unit (ICU) nurses, one biomedical engineer and three administrative staff members from the UK, Norway, Denmark, Italy, Canada and the United States.
-They will be at the hospital until today.
+Included are two specialist cardiac surgeons, one anaesthetist, three intensivists, one perfusionist, seven Intensive Care Unit (ICU) nurses, one biomedical engineer and three administrative staff from the UK, Norway, Denmark, Italy, Canada and the United States.
+They will be at the hospital until Friday, January 10.

 He noted that some 243 lives have been saved through procedures performed at the facility since its opening in 2017.